C API (Lua 5.1 Reference Manual)

 Moves the top element into the given valid index, shifting up the elements above this index to open space.
 Cannot be called with a pseudo-index, because a pseudo-index is not an actual stack position.

-lua_Integer
+type lua_Integer

 typedef ptrdiff_t lua_Integer;